uvatbc/sail-e-gram/Using libqtelegram.md

 -> When your app runs the first time, your UI will need to get the users phone number (MSISDN).
 The msisdn will be required to create an instance of the Telegram class (m_telegram).

+-> make sure you pay attention to Qt warnings about signals and slots changing!

--> As soon as m_telegram is created, it will do a bit of negotiation with the telegram servers.
+-> As soon as m_telegram is created, it will look for settings that it might have saved in the config directory.
+If there is nothing, it will create a settings directory for the msisdn and settings file inside it.

+-> Your code will need to call m_telegram->init() once it is ready to handle signals and talk over the network. m_telegram starts off by a handshake <TODO: ??> with the telegram servers.

+-> Signals fired:
+->-> onConnected
+->-> onAuthNeeded
+->->-> Respond to this by calling m_telegram->authCheckPhone();
+->-> onAuthCheckPhoneSent
+->-> onDisconnected
+->-> onAuthCheckPhoneSent
+->-> onConnected
+->-> onAuthCheckPhoneAnswer
+->->-> Respond to this with m_telegram->authSendCode();
+->-> onAuthSendCodeAnswer
+->->-> This is where you need to ask the user to enter the code and show the timeout before the call is made.
+->-> onDisconnected